News

 Stage & Screen

 Jingan was the first playwright commissioned in the English language for FILTH (Failed in London, Try Hong Kong) which premiered at the 42nd HK Arts Festival in 2014.
 From 2014-2018 she produced the sellout FOREIGN GOODS showcases at Theatre 503, the Park and the Arcola Theatre, culminating in the seminal publication of the same name by Bloomsbury Books.
 LIFE AND DEATH OF A JOURNALIST ran to critical acclaim at the VAULT Festival 2020.
 The Guardian called it ‘intensely smart…prickling with intelligence and anger.’
 In 2023, her play HONG KONG TRAGEDY was shortlisted for the Jermyn Street Theatre Woven Voices Prize.
-She was chosen for the inaugural Sky Comedy and Birmingham Rep scheme for upcoming comedy talent and was mentored by Meera Syal.
+She was chosen for the inaugural Sky Comedy and Birmingham Rep scheme for upcoming comedy talent in 2022.

-She has been in writersrooms with Bad Wolf, Channel 4 and CBBC.
+She has been in writersrooms with Bad Wolf, Channel 4 and CBBC/BBC Kids.
 In 2021, she completed the prestigious Channel 4 Screenwriting Course (1/12 writers chosen from over 3000 scripts).
-Jingan has trained with BBC Writersroom on the invitation-only London Voices and was a member of the prestigious Royal Court Young Writers Programme (2012), Hampstead Theatre’s Heat & Light (2012) and the Soho Theatre’s Writers Lab (2013).
+Jingan has trained with BBC Writersroom on the invitation-only London Voices and was a member of the Royal Court Young Writers Programme (2012) tutored by Mike Bartlett, Hampstead Theatre’s Heat & Light (2012), tutored byJames Graham, and the Soho Theatre’s Writers Lab (2013).

 Her Exceptional Talent Visa was sponsored by Michael Grandage, Oberon Books and the Papatango Theatre Company.